 - When preparing TEM samples use the low voltage capabilities of the Ion-sculptor FIB: get ultra-thin samples while keeping amorphization damage at a minimum.

-- Profit from best 3D resolution and leading isotropic voxel size in FIB-SEM tomography.
-Probe less than 3 nm in depth and produce surface sensitive, material contrast images using the Inlens EsB detector
+- Gain unique insights from best 3D resolution and leading isotropic voxel size in FIB-SEM tomography.
+Probe less than 3 nm in depth and produce surface sensitive, material contrast images using the Inlens EsB detector.

 - Save time by collecting your serial section images while milling.
-Take advantage of trackable voxel sizes and automated routines for active control of image quality
+Achieve accuracy and consistency using trackable voxel sizes and automated routines for active control of image quality.

-For in situ studies you need to localize ROIs in 3D, ablate material via a targeted preparation and perform 3D imaging and analytics.
-Add a femtosecond laser to your ZEISS Crossbeam and benefit from ultra-fast sample preparation.
+Rapidly access buried regions of interest, execute correlated workflows across multiple length scales, acquire better sample representativity with large-volume analysis, and perform 3D imaging and analytics.
+Add a femtosecond laser to your ZEISS Crossbeam and benefit from site-specific, ultra-fast sample preparation.

 - Gain rapid access to deeply buried structures